 Answer: b) Left ventricular filling pressures

 Description: The E/A ratio, derived from pulsed-wave Doppler measurements of transmitral flow, assesses left ventricular diastolic function by comparing early (E) to late (A) ventricular filling velocities.
-A high E/A ratio indicates impaired relaxation, while a low ratio suggests restrictive filling.
+A high E/A ratio indicates impaired relaxation, while a low ratio suggests restrictive filling. - Which parameter is commonly used to assess the severity of aortic regurgitation using echocardiography?

 a) Pressure half-time